gazerkr/express-numflow/README.md

 [![npm version](https://img.shields.io/npm/v/express-numflow.svg)](https://www.npmjs.com/package/express-numflow)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+---

+## Why Numflow?

+While most frameworks focus on "how to implement", Numflow focuses on **"how to develop and maintain"**.

+As services grow, code becomes complex and business logic gets scattered across multiple files.
+If you've ever wondered "Where does the logic for this API start and end?", Numflow is the answer.

+### 1. Folder Structure IS the API Specification
+Just by looking at `features/api/orders/@post`, you instantly know it's the `POST /api/orders` API.
+No need to hunt for router configurations.
+The folder name and structure are the URL and HTTP method.

+### 2. Code is the Living Design Document
+Keeping design documents and code in sync is nearly impossible.
+In Numflow, directories and filenames ARE the current implementation and the design.
+Even after years of maintenance, you can grasp exactly how the system works just by looking at the directory structure—it looks just like a design document.
+**The numbers in filenames are not just labels.
+Numflow guarantees execution in this numeric order at all times.**
+- `100-validate.js`
+- `200-check-stock.js`
+- `300-payment.js`

+### 3. Flexible Structure for Changes
+Need to add logic in the middle?
+No need to rewrite existing code.
+Just create a `150-check-coupon.js` file.
+Numflow automatically executes it between 100 and 200.
+Deleting a feature is as simple as deleting a file.
+Respond quickly to business requirements without worrying about side effects.

+### 4. Perfect Cohesion
+All related logic (validation, DB operations, async tasks, etc.) is gathered in one folder.
+No more wandering through files to modify a feature.

+---

 ## What is express-numflow?

 **express-numflow** brings [Numflow](https://github.com/gazerkr/numflow)'s powerful **Feature-First architecture** to your existing Express applications.
 Split complex business logic into sequential steps, organize code by features, and let folder structure define your API - all without changing your Express setup.